|Main Page < Variations in Irish Banknotes - Introduction <

 Mulberry Variety Notes

-First noted around 1974, the Mulberry Variety notes have a random inking flaw producing variably dark serial numbers, which in some cases appear almost black, on some notes, in place of normally bright red numbers.
+First noted around 1974, the Mulberry Variety notes have a random inking flaw producing variably dark serial numbers, which in some cases appear almost black, in place of normally bright red numbers.
 The darker the ink of the mulberry, the more sought-after the note.
 They are about as scarce as replacement notes, with the ‘black’ ones being quite rare.
-They are regarded as a major variety amongst Irish notes.
+The mulberry variety notes are regarded as a major variety amongst Irish banknotes.

 One of the more interesting variations among Irish government-issued banknotes is the ‘mulberry’ serial variety which was first noted in the 1970s on certain banknotes of the Legal Tender Note (LTN) denominations.
 The term ‘mulberry’ is attributed to David Keable, one of the major UK dealers of the 1970s and 1980s who first used it to describe the unusually dark shade of the serial numbers that appears on some of the red-numbered banknotes in the period 1959-1963 (the ‘later’ mulberry notes).
 Table 1 lists all the dates for which these mulberry variety banknotes exist.
 Most examples of these dates have normal red serial numbers.
 Mulberry serial numbers have also occasionally been seen on earlier notes (the ‘earlier’ mulberry notes), most notably on some Consolidated ‘Ploughman’ Bank Notes dated in the 1930s.
 Red numbered denominations are £1, £5, £10, £50, and £100 notes.
 10/- and £20 notes have black serial numbers and are not affected by the variety.